ar27111994/National-Criminals-Database/README.md

 #WebUIClient:
-The Client for Consuming Web Services hosted on IIS.
+An ``ASP.NET MVC 5 Client`` for Consuming Web Services hosted on IIS.
 It also uses ``Microsoft.Practices.EnterpriseLibrary.Validation`` to handle Exceptions that can occur on Validation Fault of a DTO which is being transferred to / from WCF Services.

 **Referenced Project**: WebClientContracts.